Seagate/cortx/doc/ova/2.0.0/PI-4/CORTX_on_Open_Virtual_Appliance_PI-4.rst

      sudo su -

 #.
-Run the following command and modify config.ini file:
+Run the following command and modify the config.ini by running `vi`:

    ::